How To Accept What You Cannot Change

 Change is difficult as we get older because we create cocoons of comfort.
 We are looking for safety.

-The more security-oriented you are, the more disturbed you will be by every change in your life.
+The more security-oriented you are.
+The more disturbed you will be with every change that happens in your life.

 The essence of physical existence is changing.
 Everything is changing.
 Is there anything that isn’t changing?